-Our host schools now have free solar panels on their roofs, have cut their carbon emissions and also save significant amounts on their electricity bills.
+Our host schools & colleges now have free solar panels on their roofs, have cut their carbon emissions and also save significant amounts on their electricity bills.
 Our pilot project with Portslade Aldridge Community Academy (PACA), has saved 105 tonnes of CO2 since 2016 (the equivalent of planting 350 trees) and saves the Academy £5800 each year.

-The rollout of solar PV on Brighton and Hove schools was a great community effort.
+The rollout of solar PV on Brighton & Hove schools in 2019 was a great community effort.
 Have a look below for the full list of schools involved, and how it works.

 Desmond Anderson Primary

 Hillbrow Sports Centre, part of the University of Brighton – zero cost solar PV installation by Brighton Energy Co-op – annual electricity savings (£):

 Since 2010 BEC has raised over £3,000,000 from the local community, and built more than 60 large solar installations.
 Here’s how it worked for the Schools Project: